advocations/skype/Skype/UCWA/participantInvitation_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 This resource can be incoming or outgoing.
-If outgoing, the participantInvitation can be created using [addParticipant (UCWA)](addParticipant_ref.md).
+If outgoing, the participantInvitation can be created using [addParticipant](addParticipant_ref.md).
 This resource assists in keeping track of the invitation status; for example, the invitation could be accepted, declined, or ignored.
 An outgoing participantInvitation will be in the 'Connecting' state while waiting for the recipient to accept or decline it.
 Note that if the recipient does not respond in approximately thirty seconds, the participantInvitation will complete with failure.
-Ultimately, the participantInvitation will complete with success or failure (in which case a [reason (UCWA)](reason_ref.md) is supplied).
-The participantInvitation will complete with success only after the[participant (UCWA)](participant_ref.md) appears in the roster.
-There is no incoming participantInvitation; it will instead appear as an[onlineMeetingInvitation (UCWA)](onlineMeetingInvitation_ref.md).
+Ultimately, the participantInvitation will complete with success or failure (in which case a [reason](reason_ref.md) is supplied).
+The participantInvitation will complete with success only after the [participant](participant_ref.md) appears in the roster.
+There is no incoming participantInvitation; it will instead appear as an [onlineMeetingInvitation](onlineMeetingInvitation_ref.md).

 ### Properties